Drew Rom: St. Louis Cardinals

 On August 1, 2023, the Orioles traded Rom, César Prieto, and Zack Showalter to the St. Louis Cardinals in exchange for pitcher Jack Flaherty.
-In 8 starts for the Cardinals, he struggled to a 1–4 record and 8.02 ERA with 32 strikeouts across 33 2/3 innings.
+They assigned him to the Triple–A Memphis Redbirds.
+The Cardinals promoted him to the major leagues on August 21 and he made his MLB debut that night at PNC Park against the Pittsburgh Pirates.
+Rom was the Cardinals' starting pitcher and gave up eight runs across 3 2/3 innings in an 11–1 loss.
+In eight starts for the Cardinals, he pitched to a 1–4 record and 8.02 ERA with 32 strikeouts across 33 2/3 innings.

 Rom began the 2024 season on the injured list due to a biceps injury.
 He was transferred to the 60–day injured list on April 30, 2024.
 On May 9, it was announced that Rom had undergone arthroscopic surgery on his left shoulder.
-On November 19, Rom was removed from the 40–man roster and sent outright to the Triple–A Memphis Redbirds.
-He elected free agency on November 6, 2025.
+On November 19, Rom was removed from the 40–man roster and sent outright to the Memphis.

+In 2025, Rom made seven starts split between Memphis and the Single-A Palm Beach Cardinals, accumulating an 0–1 record and 3.86 ERA with 24 strikeouts across 23 1/3 innings pitched.
+He elected free agency following the season on November 6, 2025.

+Milwaukee Brewers

+On December 17, 2025, Rom signed a minor league contract with the Milwaukee Brewers.
+He made 22 appearances for the Triple-A Nashville Sounds, registering a 2–1 record and 3.04 ERA with 39 strikeouts and one save across 26 2/3 innings pitched.
+On June 6, 2026, the Brewers selected Rom's contract, adding him to their active roster.
+He made five appearances for Milwaukee, logging a 1–0 record and 3.18 ERA with 11 strikeouts across 5 2/3 innings pitched.
+Rom was designated for assignment by the Brewers on August 9.

+Athletics

+On August 11, 2026, Rom was claimed off of waivers by the Athletics.